- 1 My Linux-experience

 Installing Ubuntu 12.04 LTS 64 bit for XBMC

 My last PC died from Capacitor plague after more than 6 years, so I had to buy a new one.
 CentOS 7 was not quite ready, so I choose the new Ubuntu LTS.
 Read my Ubuntu 14.04 LTS Desktop installation notes.

 Upgrading to Ubuntu 16.04 LTS 64 bit

 As the update client kept nagging me, that a new version is out, I followed that advice and updated the existing system to Ubuntu 16.04 LTS.
 Read my Ubuntu 16.04 LTS Desktop upgrade notes.

 I did an upgrade to Ubuntu 18.04 LTS.
 Reading my Ubuntu 18.04 LTS Desktop page is worthless, as it is empty (nothing to fiddle around with there).

 There are some decent games out there, which run natively on Linux (see above :-) ).

 With Steam-support the number of games natively supported on Linux has been quite OK recently, although some already wrote it of and -of course- many block buster releases are Windows (or console) only.

-Running Windows games on Linux is mostly not fun.
-Read my Wine and Cedega rant for more on that.
+Running Windows games on Linux is mostly not fun, so I ditched that and run Windows games on Windows nowadays.